Grizzly Bear Tour from Vancouver: Fly to Canada’s First Protected Grizzly Bear Habitat and Return the Same Day

 Itinerary: Day plan

-- ~6:25 AM: Depart Vancouver aboard the Khutzeymateen Clipper.
+- ~6:25 AM: Depart Vancouver aboard the Khutzeymateen Clipper, a private Air North, Yukon's Airline charter operated for Aspire Canada Tours (ACT).

-- ~8:00 AM: Arrive in Prince Rupert (YPR) and transfer to the dock.
+- ~8:00 AM: Arrive at Prince Rupert Airport (YPR) on Digby Island and transfer to the dock.

 - ~4:00 PM: Return to shore and transfer back to Prince Rupert Airport (YPR).